-12.4 EMS departments and services shall maintain participation in and compliance with the Rhode Island Diversion Plan of reference 6 herein.
+12.4 EMS departments and services shall maintain participation in and compliance with the Rhode Island Diversion Plan [Reference 6].
 Such compliance shall include retaining all required communication devices (e.g., Nextel system) in good operating condition and training of an adequate number of staff in the use of communication equipment as it relates to disaster planning/response and the proper execution of the Diversion Plan.